openfaas/docs/docs/reference/workloads.md

 When using Kubernetes, OpenFaaS workloads can assume a ServiceAccount in the namespace in which they are deployed.

-For example if a workload needed to read logs from the Kubernetes API usng a ServiceAccount named `function-logs-sa`, you could bind it in this way:
+For example if a workload needed to read logs from the Kubernetes API using a ServiceAccount named `function-logs-sa`, you could bind it in this way:

 *stack.yml*